 Rawls

 About the project

 Rawls College of Business at Texas Tech University needed a digital presence that reflected its values of professionalism, clarity, and aspiration.
-The previous site lacked visual hierarchy and felt outdated, making it difficult for students, faculty, and prospective applicants to navigate or find key information.
-The redesign focused on creating a modern, confident platform that could elevate the college’s academic reputation and support its community more effectively.
+The previous site lacked hierarchy, felt outdated, and made it difficult for students, faculty, and prospective applicants to find key information.
+The redesign focused on creating a modern, confident platform that elevated the college’s academic reputation while supporting its growing community.

+Rawls